JamesTrick/blog/content/posts/how-does-trustpilot-scoring-work.md

 ## **How is Trustpilot’s TrustScore calculated?**

 TrustScore is a measure of overall satisfaction, and can be seen in a similar light to Net Promoter Score, NPS.
-Unlike NPS, the score is bounded from 1 to 5 stars.
+Unlike NPS which is ranked from -100 to 100, TrustScore is bounded between 1 to 5 stars.

-Trustpilot are relatively open in terms of how the TrustScore is calculated, saying there are three factors that contribute towards a company’s TrustScore:
+Trustpilot are very open in terms of how the [TrustScore is calculated](https://support.trustpilot.com/hc/en-us/articles/201748946-TrustScore-and-star-rating-explained), saying there are three factors that contribute towards a company’s TrustScore:

 * Recency of reviews
 * Frequency of reviews